Baby Food Recipes to Start With

+Homemade baby food or not..?
 The easiest way to go is to just ignore all baby food recipes and buy canned baby food.
+That is also by far the most expensive alternative.
+And there is no guarantee that your baby will like canned food.

 Our oldest son hated canned baby food.
 Our daughter hated my homemade food.
 Our youngest son hated everything but breast milk and banana for a looong time.

-Most babies (and parents...) are ready for solid food at some point between 4 and 6 months old.
-Remember though, that the general recommendation at present is to not start with solid food (or actually anything but breast milk) until the baby is 6 months old.
+Remember though, that the general recommendation at present is to start with solid foods when the baby is 6 months old.

 First a few general pieces of advice for cooking baby food: